boqiny/CorrectBench/README.md

 ### Run by customized configures

-You can change the config file in [`config/custom.yaml`](config/custom.yaml) to customized your running.
+You can change the config file at [`config/custom.yaml`](config/custom.yaml) to customized your running.
+In this way, your command will simply be `python main.py`.
 Here are explanations for some settings:

 - `-save-pub-prefix/subdir/dir`: the saving path of log and results.
 The saving path will be `dir` + `subdir` + `prefix`.